 Conducting research is an important part of Graduate Studies.
 In order to provide undergraduate students who are interested in graduate studies with relevant training, this program provides an opportunity to work on a project with a clear research goal, under the supervision of a professor who is active at the forefront of their field of physics.
 It is an excellent introduction to research in physics, and gives undergraduates the opportunity to interact directly with professors, graduate students, and postdoctoral fellows.
 This activity is supplemented by the summer student research seminar series, a weekly series of talks by faculty members about their latest research.
 If you are interested in pursuing graduate studies in physics at U of T, you should seriously consider making application to this program.
 Applicants must be registered in a university program, have completed at least 5 credits, and must be currently eligible to work in Canada.

 The number of positions available will vary from year to year.
 They normally run for 16 weeks, but some flexibility may be possible in some cases.
-The student will receive $8,000, paid in monthly installments of $2,000.
+The student will be provided a stipend in the total amount of $8,800 paid in monthly installments of $2,200 over 4 months.

 - An up-to-date (i.e. including Fall session grades) transcript of your university records

 - A brief (one page) description of your interests and goals in physics.

 Each application package must be submitted electronically as a single PDF, assembled in the above listed order.
 Reference letters are not required.